melpomene/ToTeensyKeyboardLayoutConverter/README.md

 Call it like

-    echo 'They see me trolling, they hating\n' | python LoopKeyboardGenerator.py 8
+    echo They see me trolling, they hating | python LoopKeyboardGenerator.py 4 make
-    make

 and load the resulting troll.hex file into your teensy.
 This will cause the teensy to loop the input